-Your Easy Install Wood Flooring (No Experience Needed)
+Your Easy to Install Wood Flooring (No Experience Needed)

 If you’re reading this, it’s probably because you don’t have much experience installing hardwood floors and you want to find the simplest way to do it.

 You’re interested in installing hardwood for your home as an upgrade, a sound investment, and because it looks good.

-You’ve probably looked at all the flooring options out there, like carpet, linoleum, tile and even finished concrete.
+You’ve probably looked at all the flooring project out there, like carpet, linoleum, tile, and even finished concrete.
 Then you listed all the pros and cons.
 When you stepped back with hands-on hips looking at your floor, your choice was clear…